-Philippines on high alert as volcano might erupt in 'weeks or days'
+Philippines volcano begins spewing lava

 In 2014, thousands of residents were ordered to evacuate the same area after a "critical" alert was issued, while in 2013, five climbers died when they were hit by falling rocks thrown up by a particularly violent blast.

-The volcano's most devastating eruption took place in 1814, killing at least 1,200 people.
+The volcano's most devastating eruption took place in 1814 when at least 1,200 people were killed.